Skip to main content

 Step 2: Successfully complete the national mediation assessment.

-Unique to The College of Law, we offer a half-day of mediation theory and review to prepare you for your assessment.
+Unique to The College of Law, we offer a full-day of mediation theory and review to prepare you for your assessment.
 The assessment must be done within two years of the training course.
 Find upcoming assessment dates from the courses listed above.

 Step 3: Submit your application to a Recognised Mediator Accreditation Body (RMAB).